allaafaham/friend-finder/README.md

 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Input form for daily sandwich sales.
+- Input prompts for adding new contact details (e.g., name, phone, email).
-- Display of total daily sales and breakdown by sandwich type.
-- Trend analysis over specified time periods (e.g., week, month).
-- Category filters for sandwich types (e.g., vegetarian, meat, cheese).
-- Suggested production numbers for the next day based on sales data.
+- Display of all saved contacts in a readable format.
+- Search functionality to find contacts by name.
+- Update and delete options for modifying existing contact records.
+- Persistent data storage using Google Sheets to retain contact information between sessions.

 #### 3. Structure Plane
 ##### Information Architecture

 - **Hierarchy**:
-  - Daily sales input form as the primary focus for ease of use.
+  - Main menu with clear options to add, view, search, update, or delete contacts as the primary focus.

 ##### User Flow
-1. User opens the app → inputs daily sandwich sales data.
+1. User opens the app → sees main menu with contact management options.
-2. User views a summary of the day’s sales → checks breakdown by type.
-3. User views Trends → analyzes sales trends over time.
-4. User receives suggested production numbers for the next day.
-5. User logs data quickly and returns to shop activities.
+2. User selects "Add Contact" → enters name, phone number, and email.
+3. User selects "View Contacts" → sees a list of all saved contacts.
+4. User selects "Search Contact" → finds contact by name.
+5. User selects "Update" or "Delete" to modify existing contact information.
+6. Data is saved to Google Sheets → user exits or continues managing contacts.

 #### 4. Skeleton Plane
-##### Flowchart Logic
+##### Wireframes
-- A flowchart under [Wireframes](#wireframes) can be viewed in detail below.
+- No wireframes were used for this project.

 #### 5. Surface Plane
 ##### Visual Design Elements